Tiago-Minuzzi/HamleTE/README.md

-# HamleTE: a deep learning powered tool to find and classify transposable elements
+# HamleTE: a deep learning powered tool to annotate and classify transposable elements

 ## Table of contents